-Before proposing alternative solutions, we investigate the extent to which the FIFA sequential algorithm (described in Section 1.1 above) is nonuniform.
+Before proposing alternative solutions, we investigate the extent to which the FIFA Sequential Algorithm (described in Section 1.1 above) is non-uniform.

 A preliminary look illustrates the nature of the problem.
-For example, consider the question of whether the United States is assigned to Group A with Qatar.
+For example, consider the question of whether the USA is assigned to Group A with Qatar.
 (This is an important question, since Qatar is weaker than the other teams in Pot 1, so Group A is the most desirable placement.)
-Under the FIFA method, any of the eight teams in Pot 2 is equally likely to be selected first, and none of them have any regional conflict with Qatar, so the United States has probability exactly 1/8 or 12.5% of being placed in Group A. But under the uniform distribution, the United States should be less likely to land in Group A, because that leaves fewer ways for the numerous Eu teams to be placed in the other groups.
-(Indeed, we shall see below that the uniform distribution gives a probability of approximately 9.0% to the United States being in Group A, which is significantly smaller.)
-These calculations reinforce the findings of Csató (2023b, Figure 1), which illustrated that the average strength of Group A is much smaller compared with the average strength of the other seven groups.
+Under the FIFA method, any of the 8 teams in Pot 2 is equally likely to be selected first, and none of them have any regional conflict with Qatar, so the USA has probability exactly 1/8 or 12.5% of being placed in Group A. But under the uniform distribution, the USA should be less likely to land in Group A, because that leaves fewer ways for the numerous Eu teams to be placed in the other groups.
+(Indeed, we shall see below that the uniform distribution gives a probability of approximately 9.0% to the USA being in Group A, which is significantly smaller.)
+These calculations reinforce the findings of [9] Figure 1, which illustrated that the average strength of Group A is much smaller compared to the average strength of the other seven groups.

 To compute the differences between the two distributions, we shall use a Monte Carlo approach.
-Thus, we will repeatedly simulate from both the uniform distribution \mathbf{U} and the distribution \mathbf{P} of draws created by the FIFA sequential method.
-We consider each of these problems in turn in Sections 2.1 and 2.2 below.
+Thus, we will repeatedly simulate from both the uniform distribution $\mathbf{U}$ , and the distribution $\mathbf{P}$ of draws created by the FIFA sequential method.
+We now consider each of these problems in turn, in Sections 2.1 and 2.2 below.

-Note that refinements on our basic Monte Carlo approach are possible, for instance, we could utilize the exchangeability between teams in each pot from the same continental confederation.
-Thus, for instance, we know that (for both U and P) the probabilities of Mexico being placed in Group 1 with Qatar is identical to that for the United States being placed in Group 1 with Qatar.
+Note that refinements on our basic Monte Carlo approach are possible, for instance we could utilise the exchangeability between teams in each pot from the same continental confederation.
+Thus for instance we know that (for both U and P) the probabilities of Mexico being placed in Group 1 with Qatar is identical to that for USA being placed in Group 1 with Qatar.
 Using these symmetries can improve the Monte Carlo accuracy.
-However, in practice we found that we could achieve high levels of accuracy without needing these symmetries.
+However in practice we found that we could achieve high levels of accuracy without needing these symmetries.

 2.1.
-Uniform Simulation by Rejection Sampling
+Uniform simulation by rejection sampling

-To obtain draws with equal probabilities, the simplest way is to use a rejection sampler.
+To obtain draws with equal probabilities, the simplest way is to use a Rejection Sampler.
 This algorithm proceeds as follows:

-- 1. First, assign a draw completely randomly, without regard to the geographical constraints.
-That is, select uniformly at random from the $7! \times (8!)^3 \doteq 3.3 \times 10^{17}$ possible unconstrained draws discussed in Section 1.1 (which is straightforward). - 2.
-Then, compute the number of teams from each region in each group, and check whether the geographic constraints are satisfied (i.e., 1 or 2 Eu teams plus 0 or 1 from each other region in each group). - 3.
+1. First, assign a draw completely randomly, without regard to the geographical constraints.
+That is, select uniformly at random from the $7! \times (8!)^3 \doteq 3.3 \times 10^{17}$ possible unconstrained draws discussed in Section 1.1 (which is straightforward).

+- 2. Then, compute the number of teams from each region in each group, and check if the geographic constraints are satisfied (i.e., 1 or 2 Eu teams plus 0 or 1 from each other region in each group). - 3.
 If the constraints are satisfied, then output the chosen draw. - 4.
-If the constraints are not satisfied, then reject the chosen draw, and start again at Step 1 above with a fresh unconstrained draw.
+If the constraints are not satisfied, then reject the chosen draw, and start again at step 1 above with a fresh unconstrained draw.

-It is well known (e.g., Devroye, 1986, Section II.3; see also Guyon, 2014) that this rejection sampler produces a draw which is uniform over all possible valid draws, that is, which is distributed as the uniform distribution U. Then, by sampling many times and averaging the results (Rosenthal, 2022a), we can get a good estimate (by the Law of Large Numbers) of the expected value according to U of any functional, or the probability of any particular event.
+It is well-known (e.g. [10, Section II.3]; see also [16]) that this Rejection Sampler produces a draw which is uniform over all possible valid draws, i.e. which is distributed as the uniform distribution U. Then, by sampling many times and averaging the results [30], we can get a good estimate (by the Law of Large Numbers) of the expected value according to U of any functional, or the probability of any particular event.